maheshsabnis/ASPNETCore-Softeg-Aug-2020/ReadMe.md

 				- Middleware that is used to execute Httprequest in HttpContext based on Role-Based-Security
 		- Identity Scaffolder as Razor UI Library to provides Views for Identity
 			- All these veiws are Razor WebForms
+	- Adding Roles by creating a new RoleController and its action methods for creating roles and vies to create and list roles.
+			- RoeManager<IdentityRole>
+				- CreateAsync() method to create role
+				- The 'Roles' an IEnumerable<IdentityRole>
+	- Assign tole to user while creating user.
+	- Policy Based  Authentication
+		- A new approach for clubing multiple Roles together inso single policy
+		- Define the policies using PolicyBuilder class in 'AddAuthorization()' service method

 8. WEB API Programming
 	- Http Methods